 If you wish to benefit from my expertise but the cost is out of your range, then you might be interested in attending prenatal classes or accessing other services such as Birth Plan Preparation, or working with me and one of the doulas I’m mentoring.

-- Labour Prep Class for Couples (mother and her partner and/or birth companion)
+- Easing Labour Pain – a 2hr class (mother and her partner and/or birth companion)

 - Prenatal Classes